Quick Links and Resources

 Q: I requested a ballot to vote by mail.
 What is the deadline to send it in?

-A: Your ballot must be received by your town’s elections office by 8:00PM EDT on September 1 to be counted for the Democratic primary.
-It can take up to a week for mail to be delivered, so return your ballot as soon as possible, or vote in-person early (August 22-28) or on Election Day (September 1).
+A: Your ballot must be received by your town’s elections office by 8:00PM EDT on November 3 to be counted for the Democratic primary.
+It can take up to a week for mail to be delivered, so return your ballot as soon as possible, or vote early between October 17 and October 30 or on Election Day, November 3.

 Q: I never received a vote by mail application OR I never sent in my vote by mail ballot.
 Can I still vote for Ed Markey?

-A: If you don’t submit a ballot application in time, you can still vote for Ed Markey in-person during early voting (August 22-28) or on Election Day (September 1).
+A: If you don’t submit a ballot application in time, you can still vote early for Ed Markey between October 17 and October 30 or on Election Day, November 3.
 If you receive a ballot but have not yet returned it to your local election department, you still have the option to vote early or on Election Day.

 Have a different question?